 The Political Affairs Division at UNAMA supports political outreach, conflict resolution, disarmament and regional cooperation.
 The political mandate of UNAMA supported the implementation of the institutional and political objectives of the Bonn Agreement, signed in November 2001, as well as a range of peace-building tasks.

 Political Affairs also includes an Election Support Unit, a Military Advisory Unit, a Governance Unit, a Police Advisory Unit and a Rule of Law Unit, which are responsible for coordinating international support for institution-building in each of those sectors.

 The key aspects of the political mandate include: preventing and resolving conflicts; building confidence and promoting national reconciliation; monitoring and advising on the political and human rights situation; investigating and making recommendations relating to human rights violations; maintaining a dialogue with Afghan leaders, political parties, civil society groups, institutions, and representatives of central, regional and provincial authorities; recommending corrective actions; and undertaking good offices when necessary to further the peace process.

 UNAMA plays a key role in promoting a coherent international engagement in Afghanistan, supporting regional cooperation, promoting humanitarian coordination and contributing to human rights protection and promotion, including monitoring the situation of civilians in the armed conflict.

 Secretary-General's latest report

-The UN Secretary General's report to the Security Council released on 5 March 2013 provides an update of UNAMA political development activities since 6 December 2012, listed below.
-For a full copy of the report, click here.
+The UN Secretary General's reports to the Security Council provide an update of UNAMA political development activities .
+For a full copy of the latest report, click here.